-- Bibbidi Bobbidi

 - Character Warehouse

 Behind the Ears

-A dedicated group of volunteers who spend countless hours to bring you the latest news in the most informative and entertaining Walt Disney World website and newsletter available!
+A dedicated group who spend countless hours to bring you the latest news in the most informative and entertaining Walt Disney World website and newsletter available!

 "Day" Job: Freelance writer